 While there isn’t much that needs to be done for hostas in winter, the foliage should be trimmed back.
 Once the leaves have fallen naturally, it is safe to cut them.
 Use sterilized shears (sterilize with a half/half mix of rubbing alcohol and water) to prevent fungal infection or rot.

 Cut the leaves all the way to the ground.
 This will discourage slugs and rodents as well as diseases.
 Destroy the cut leaves to prevent any possibility of spreading potential diseases.

-Mulch the hostas with 3-4 inches (7.6-10 cm.) of pine needles to protect the roots from cold temperatures.
+Mulch the hostas with 3 to 4 inches (8-10 cm.) of pine needles to protect the roots from cold temperatures.
 This will even out the differential between cooling and heating each day, which can interrupt the necessary chilling period.